 TAP - Tuesday Afternoon Programme

-Our newly restructured Bar/Bat Mitzvah programme for years 6, 7, & 8 is designed to guarantee that students have the most effective opportunities to learn in the most conducive and sociable of circumstances.
+Our Bar/Bat Mitzvah programme for years 6, 7, & 8 is designed to guarantee that students have the most effective opportunities to learn in the most conducive and sociable of circumstances.

 4.30pm – 5.30pm: After school hang-out, offering a wide window for arrival.
-Opportunity for socializing, food and games or a quiet area for homework.
+Opportunity for socializing, food and games.
+Hebrew Club from 5.00-5.30pm for those that need it.

 5.30pm – 5.45pm: A time for all three year groups to be together